kRajkumar1/kRajkumar1/README.md

 Conclusion
 In summary, HTTP/1.1 and HTTP/2 are different versions of the HTTP protocol.
 HTTP/1.1 is a simple, text-based protocol that uses a request-response model and establishes a new connection for each request.
 HTTP/2 is a binary, multiplexed protocol that supports server push and can improve performance by reducing the number of round trips between the client and server.

+objects and its internal representation in Javascript

+In JavaScript, objects are used to store and manipulate data.
+An object is a collection of properties, each of which has a name and a value.
+The value of a property can be any data type, including primitive types such as numbers and strings, as well as more complex types such as arrays and other objects.

+Objects are a fundamental concept in JavaScript, and they are used extensively in many different contexts.
+For example, objects are used to represent data in web applications, to define the behavior of classes in object-oriented programming, and to store configuration data and settings.

+In this blog post, we will take a closer look at how objects are represented internally in JavaScript.

+Object literals
+One of the simplest ways to create an object in JavaScript is using an object literal.
+An object literal is a comma-separated list of name-value pairs enclosed in curly braces

+Object internal representation
+When we create an object using an object literal, JavaScript internally creates an object with a hidden internal property called [[Prototype]].
+This property points to a prototype object that contains the default properties and methods inherited by the object.

+Conclusion
+In conclusion, objects are an important concept in JavaScript.
+They are used to store and manipulate data, and they have a hidden internal representation that includes